 Take all of the same precautions that you take at home to prevent transmitting HIV to others.

-Immunization information for persons with HIV
+Immunization information for people with HIV

 Online Medical Reviewer: